-Using paths, curves, and group, learn to color grade add additional lighting effects to bring the Nike Air Max athletic shoe closer to a finished look.
+Using paths, curves, and groups, learn to color grade and add additional lighting effects to bring the Nike Air Max athletic shoe closer to a finished look.
 Utilized the organization from the early stages of the retouching process and leverage the power of masks.
 Work through the length of the shoe, from toe to heel, assessing color, complement, and balance to create a professional color grade.

 Before sending the image off for round 1 review, use a couple of finishing moves to bring the entire creative image together.
 Using high-pass and some grain across the surface of the shoe, create a consistent, finished surface.
 Learn do develop a process for finishing with subtle details to set your retouching apart from the rest.
 With the creative complete, learn to assess the image for any final mistakes before sending images off for client review.

 File Prep for Send Off (2:08)